learn-co-curriculum/react-hooks-import-export/README2.md

 }

 ```
-One more thing about `export default`.
-Take a look at the first line of code in this file: `import React from 'react'`.
-Here, we are referencing the React library's default export.
-The React library is located inside of the `node_modules` folder, a specific folder in node/react projects that holds packages of third-party code.

 ### Named Exports
 With named exports, we can export multiple pieces of code from within a module, allowing us to call on them explicitly when we `import`.